iHimanshu-Mahajan/Authentication_System/README.md

 ## Usage

-To run the Music App, simply open it in a JavaFX environment and follow the on-screen instructions.
+To run the App, simply open it in a JavaFX environment.

 ## Author